8ctopotamus/hikertrailer-custom-builder/README.md

 ---

 ### Phase 1
-* [ ] Custom UI
+* [ ] Custom UI - responsive, fast
-  * [ ] Stepper on left with Quote info on right
-* [ ] Generate the various reports out of user input data
+* [ ] Generate the various documents out of user input data
+  * Purchase Agreement
+  * Final Build Sheet
+  * Bill of Sale
+  * Traveler
+  * Dump of user input
 * [ ] Send all of this data somewhere
-  * Quick Option: Could dump data into email
+  * Could dump data into email and send (quick and easy)
-  * Longer: drop it into a Google Sheet or DB
+  * Drop data into a Google Sheet or DB (longer dev time)
 * [ ] Wrap UI in WP plugin
   * (if we're planning on embedding this in the WP site)

 ### Phase 2
-* [ ] Decide on final Backend/DB -
+* [ ] Decide on final Backend/DB
-  * could use WP as a backend - depends how closely they want to integrate this build with WP
+  * Could use WP as a backend - depends how closely they want to integrate this build with WP
-  * Super custom Express/
+  * Node/Express/DB backend
-* [ ] User Accounts
+* [ ] User Accounts - Admins and Customers
+  * Customers can create configurations
+  * Admins can view/edit a Customer's config
 * [ ] User can save multiple configurations

 ### Phase 3
-* [ ] 3D Models
+* [ ] Create 3D Models
 * [ ] Integrate 3D Models into UI

 ---